deuch/aisearch-encryption/README.md

 What happens ?

 * It will read the text-sample.json file in the ./data directory
-* Generate an ouput file in the ./output directory
+* Generate an output file in the ./output directory
-  * In this file, the content of the fields are encrypted and the vectors too
+  * In this file, the content of the fields title and vector are encrypted and the according vectors too
 * Creation/Update of the index in Ai Search
 * Insertion of the data (encrypted) in the index
 * Do a search in AI Search (pure Vector search not a hybrid one) **directly on the encrypted datas** (Property Based Encryption)